jfpanisset/cloud_gpu_build_agent/README.md

 Error: Error launching source instance: VcpuLimitExceeded: You have requested more vCPU capacity than your current vCPU limit of 0 allows for the instance bucket that the specified instance type belongs to.
 Please visit http://aws.amazon.com/contact-us/ec2-request to request an adjustment to this limit.
 ```

 This requires manual intervention in the AWS console to increase the vCPU limit based on the EC2 instance you are requesting.
-The following URL should take you directly to the AWS Console to [request a vCPU quota increase for running on-demand P-series instances in the us-west-2 region](https://us-west-2.console.aws.amazon.com/servicequotas/home?region=us-west-2#!/services/ec2/quotas/L-417A185B).
+The following URL should take you directly to the AWS Console to [request a vCPU quota increase for running on-demand g3s-series instances in the us-west-2 region](https://us-west-2.console.aws.amazon.com/servicequotas/home?region=us-west-2#!/services/ec2/quotas/L-9675FDCD).
+The limit increases are per instance type, make sure to request the increase for the correct ype.

 ### Terraform and Ansible for Provisioning